DevDanielAlvarez/Bosque/README.md

 Why Choose Bosque for Your Laravel Projects?

 Bosque is the perfect solution for Laravel developers looking for cleaner, more efficient, and reusable code.
-By integrating the AbstractService and AbstractDTO classes, the library provides powerful tools for model manipulation and data transfer within your applications.
+By integrating the AbstractDTO class, the library provides powerful tools for data transfer within your applications.

 ## Install
 ```bash